Files / Japan

 Document Introduction

-This report is excerpted from Chapter 2 of Japan's "Diplomatic Bluebook 2025."
-It focuses on analyzing Japan's foreign policy stance and interactions regarding Russia, Belarus, Central Asia, and the Caucasus against the backdrop of Russia's ongoing so-called "special military operation" in Ukraine.
+This report is excerpted from Chapter 2 of Japan's "Diplomatic Bluebook 2025".
+It focuses on analyzing Japan's foreign policy stance and interactions with Russia, Belarus, Central Asia, and the Caucasus region against the backdrop of Russia's ongoing so-called special military operation in Ukraine.
 The report covers the period from 2024 to early 2025.
-Based on the Japanese government's official position, records of diplomatic activities, and continuous monitoring of regional dynamics, it aims to provide professionals with an in-depth geopolitical assessment of Eastern Eurasia from a Japanese perspective.
+Based on the official stance of the Japanese government, records of diplomatic activities, and continuous monitoring of regional dynamics, it aims to provide professionals with an in-depth assessment of the geopolitics in the eastern part of the Eurasian continent from Japan's perspective.

 Regarding Japan-Russia relations, the report clearly states that bilateral relations are in a difficult state due to Russia's invasion of Ukraine.
-Japan continues to coordinate with G7 and other partner countries to implement multi-layered sanctions against Russia, including financial sanctions, trade restrictions, and an oil price cap, and is considering expanding sanctions to third-country entities that circumvent them.
-At the same time, on specific bilateral practical issues such as fisheries agreements and maritime/air safety, Japan insists on engaging in necessary negotiations with Russia based on its national interests.
-Negotiations on the territorial issue of the Northern Territories (referred to as the Southern Kurils by Russia) and a peace treaty have stalled due to Russian actions.
-The Japanese government adheres to its basic policy of concluding a peace treaty by resolving the issue of territorial ownership and strongly demands that Russia resume visa-free exchanges, grave visits, and other activities.
+Japan continues to coordinate with G7 and other partner countries to implement multi-layered sanctions against Russia, including financial sanctions, trade restrictions, and oil price caps, and is considering expanding sanctions on third-country entities that circumvent sanctions.
+At the same time, on specific bilateral practical issues such as fisheries agreements and maritime/air safety, Japan insists on engaging in necessary negotiations with Russia based on national interests.
+Negotiations on the territorial issue of the Northern Territories (referred to as the Southern Kurils by Russia) and a peace treaty have stalled due to Russia's actions.
+The Japanese government adheres to the basic policy of concluding a peace treaty by resolving the territorial issue and strongly demands that Russia resume visa-free exchanges, grave visits, and other activities.
 Japan continues to protest Russia's military buildup on the disputed islands.

-The report also pays attention to the situation in Belarus, noting that while it has not directly participated in the war, it provides support to Russia and consequently faces sanctions, with its domestic political process being questioned by the West.
-The report also uses charts to outline the major multilateral frameworks involving countries in the region, such as the CIS, CSTO, Eurasian Economic Union, SCO, and BRICS, detailing their membership composition and latest developments.
+The report also focuses on the situation in Belarus, noting that while it has not directly participated in the war, it provides support to Russia and consequently faces sanctions, and its domestic political process is questioned by the West.
+The report also uses charts to outline the membership and latest developments of major multilateral frameworks involving countries in the region, such as the CIS, CSTO, EAEU, SCO, and BRICS.

-This report provides firsthand policy statements and records of actions from the Japanese government regarding the situation in key Eurasian regions.
+This report provides firsthand policy statements and action records from the Japanese government regarding the situation in key Eurasian regions.
 It holds significant reference value for researching Japan's diplomatic strategy, the situation around Russia, and the competition and cooperation among major powers in Central Asia and the Caucasus.